 But then something awkward happened!

 Every morning, I would wake up with a weird taste in my mouth.
 Like I’ve had too much candy with too much artificial flavouring.
-I couldn’t shake up the feeling, and I somehow knew it was trying to tell me something.
+I couldn’t shake off the feeling, and I somehow knew it was trying to tell me something.
 So I listened closely, and then I realised this was all due to my fully digital illustration set-up.

 To get rid of the artificial sensation, I pulled out my stash of ink pens, mainly my Rotring collection, as well as my vintage professional-grade pastel pencils.
 The last time I used those was many, many years ago, and I felt extremely intimidated by the prospect of using analogue colour instead of my trusty digital brushes.